kuzudb/kuzu-docs/docs/development/database-internal/vector.md

 The privious storage requires each element to have a fixed size.
 This however, does NOT work with `STRING` type whose size may vary.
 We implemnt `STRING` as a 16 bytes data structure with first 8 bytes as prefix and last 8 bytes as a pointer pointing to a memory location storing the rest of string.
 The fixed length part of `STRING` is stored in `data` and the overflow part is stored in `auxilaryBuffer`.

-#### Recursive Type ValueVector
+#### Nested Type ValueVector

-Although recursive type value vector can be organized as overflow in the same way as `STRING`, we want to utilize the fact that the child type of a recursive type is known and can still be stored in column-oriented value vector.
+Although nested type value vector can be organized as overflow in the same way as `STRING`, we want to utilize the fact that the child type of a nested type is known and can still be stored in column-oriented value vector.

 For `STRUCT` type, we store children vectors in `auxilaryBuffer`.
 E.g.
 ```